cachengo/kernel/Documentation/admin-guide/pm/cpuidle.rst

 taken as the "typical interval" value and so on, until either the "typical interval" is determined or too many data points are disregarded, in which case the "typical interval" is assumed to equal "infinity" (the maximum unsigned integer value).

+If the "typical interval" computed this way is long enough, the governor obtains the time until the closest timer event with the assumption that the scheduler tick will be stopped.
+That time, referred to as the *sleep length* in what follows, is the upper bound on the time before the next CPU wakeup.
+It is used to determine the sleep length range, which in turn is needed to get the sleep length correction factor.

+The ``menu`` governor maintains an array containing several correction factor values that correspond to different sleep length ranges organized so that each range represented in the array is approximately 10 times wider than the previous one.

+The correction factor for the given sleep length range (determined before selecting the idle state for the CPU) is updated after the CPU has been woken up and the closer the sleep length is to the observed idle duration, the closer to 1 the correction factor becomes (it must fall between 0 and 1 inclusive).
-The "typical interval" computed this way is compared with the sleep length multiplied by the correction factor and the minimum of the two is taken as the predicted idle duration.
+The sleep length is multiplied by the correction factor for the range that it falls into to obtain an approximation of the predicted idle duration that is compared to the "typical interval" determined previously and the minimum of the two is taken as the idle duration prediction.

-Then, the governor computes an extra latency limit to help "interactive" workloads.
-It uses the observation that if the exit latency of the selected idle state is comparable with the predicted idle duration, the total time spent in that state probably will be very short and the amount of energy to save by entering it will be relatively small, so likely it is better to avoid the overhead related to entering that state and exiting it.
-Thus selecting a shallower state is likely to be a better option then.
-The first approximation of the extra latency limit is the predicted idle duration itself which additionally is divided by a value depending on the number of tasks that previously ran on the given CPU and now they are waiting for I/O operations to complete.
-The result of that division is compared with the latency limit coming from the power management quality of service, or `PM QoS <cpu-pm-qos_>`_, framework and the minimum of the two is taken as the limit for the idle states' exit latency.
+If the "typical interval" value is small, which means that the CPU is likely to be woken up soon enough, the sleep length computation is skipped as it may be costly and the idle duration is simply predicted to equal the "typical interval" value.

 Now, the governor is ready to walk the list of idle states and choose one of them.
-For this purpose, it compares the target residency of each state with the predicted idle duration and the exit latency of it with the computed latency limit.
+For this purpose, it compares the target residency of each state with the predicted idle duration and the exit latency of it with the with the latency limit coming from the power management quality of service, or `PM QoS <cpu-pm-qos_>`_, framework.
 It selects the state with the target residency closest to the predicted idle duration, but still below it, and exit latency that does not exceed the limit.